-A. nidulans and N. crassa are Crabtree negative filamentous fungal species, therefore predominantly oxidize pyruvate to carbon dioxide through the TCA cycle, and show little or no repression of the TCA cycle in glucose-rich growth conditions, thus, the mitochondria is essential all long [128].
+A. nidulans and N. crassa are Crabtree-negative filamentous fungal species.
+They predominantly oxidize pyruvate to carbon dioxide through the TCA cycle, and show little or no repression of the TCA cycle in glucose-rich growth conditions, thus, the mitochondria are essential all long [128].
 While the CSN and CRLs were extensively studied in these species not much is known about NEDD8/Rub1 per se [60,71,80,82,129,130].
 NEDD8 and the NEDDylation cascade enzymes are required for the viability of A. nidulans [89].
-So far, experimental data on NEDD8/Rub1 in N. crassa is not available.
+So far, experimental data on NEDD8/Rub1 in N. crassa are not available.
 However, considering the biology of the CSN/NEDD8 axis in this organism and its aerobic lifestyle, NEDD8 is probably essential for vitality [80].

-Concluding Remarks and Perspectives
+Concluding remarks and perspectives

-Access of molecular oxygen to the mitochondria ETC leads to the generation of ROS [101-103].
+Access of molecular oxygen to the mitochondria ETC leads to the generation of ROS [101–103].
 ROS induces progressive damage to macromolecules, cells and tissues.
-The cumulative damage could trigger diseases such as inflammation, cancer, cardiac, neurodegeneration and other aging disorders [104-106].
+The cumulative damage could trigger diseases such as inflammation, cancer, cardiac, neurodegeneration and other aging disorders [104–106].
 Ascomycota model species give an opportunity to identify a highly conserved link between metabolic oxidative stress and NEDD8/Rub1essentiality.
-These species are facultative anaerobic organisms that utilize both anaerobic and aerobic lifestyles for optimal growth and fundamental adaptation to ecological niches and environmental pressures to which they may be exposed.
+These species are facultative anaerobic organisms that utilize both anaerobic and aerobic lifestyles for optimal growth and have fundamental adaptations to ecological niches and environmental pressures to which they may be exposed.
 The vitality of NEDD8/Rub1 in Ascomycota species is consistent with the presence of functional mitochondrial respiration that accompanies ROS production along all stages of growth (Fig. 5).

 The NEDDylation cascade mediates the conjugation of NEDD8/Rub1 to cullin and non-cullin substrates.
 As expected, vitality of the conjugation pathway enzymes correlates with that of NEDD8/Rub1.
-Interestingly, orthologues of the ROS-sensitive deNEDDylase NEDP1, appears only in genome of organisms with vital mtDNA and NEDD8/Rub1.
-Oppositely, subunits of the CSN, the only cullin deNEDDylase eraser are not essential in all three Ascomycota subphyla regardless the species respiration lifestyle.
-Hence, the seemingly strict function of CSN in regulation of CRLs substrate turnover is less conserved then hitherto.
-Why the CSN exists in species of the three sub-phyla if not vital and hardly regulates CRLs activity?
-It is possible that the most conserved function of the CSN is to release NEDD8/Rub1 from the cullin "reservoirs" to support the non-cullin function of this modifier.
+Interestingly, orthologs of the ROS-sensitive deNEDDylase NEDP1, appear only in genome of organisms with vital mtDNA and NEDD8/Rub1.
+Conversely, subunits of the CSN, the only cullin deNEDDylase eraser, are not essential in all three Ascomycota sub-phyla, regardless of the species’ respiration lifestyle.
+Hence, the seemingly strict function of CSN in regulation of CRL substrate turnover is less conserved than hitherto.
+Why the CSN exists in species of the three sub-phyla if it is not vital and hardly regulates CRL activity is unknown.
+It is possible that the most conserved function of the CSN is to release NEDD8/Rub1 from the cullin “reservoirs” to support the non-cullin function of this modifier.
 Indeed, CSN activity is constitutive and not sensitive to ROS [117].
-Furthermore, the accumulation of cullin-free NEDD8/Rub1 molecules during oxidation is conserved from S. cerevisiae to human [47,108], therefore, could be considered as a most conserved character of NEDD8/Rub1.
-In fact, the anaerobic flagellated protozoan parasite, Giardia, have a relic mitochondrion (a.k.a. mitosome) that lacks mtDNA and a genome lacking CSN subunits and a clear orthologue for NEDD8/Rub1 [54,131,132].
-Most interestingly, reporting (reports?) on recent genome sequencing of an anaerobic microbe Monocercomonoides sp.
+Furthermore, the accumulation of cullin-free NEDD8/Rub1 molecules during oxidation is conserved from S. cerevisiae to humans [47,108]; therefore, it could be considered as a most conserved character of NEDD8/Rub1.
+In fact, the anaerobic flagellated protozoan parasite Giardia, has a relic mitochondrion (mitosome) that lacks mtDNA and has a genome lacking CSN subunits and a clear ortholog for NEDD8/Rub1 [54,131,132].
+Most interestingly, reports of recent genome sequencing of an anaerobic microbe Monocercomonoides sp.
 PA203 (now termed Monocercomonoides exilis), is a compelling case for the complete lack of mitochondrial organelles [133].
-The genome of this organism includes a single gene of tri-Ub (AAW22168.1a), but lucks an orthologue for NEDD8/Rub1.
-This is a first clear case of an organism that have Ub but lacks NEDD8/Rub1.
+The genome of this organism includes a single gene of tri-Ub (AAW22168.1a), but lacks an ortholog for NEDD8/Rub1.
+This is a first clear case of an organism that has Ub but lacks NEDD8/Rub1.